leetdavid/blk-theme/README.md

 ## Acknowledgements

-BLK Theme was inspired by various dark themes in the VS Code ecosystem, with a focus on creating a true black background experience optimized for OLED displays and night-time coding.
+BLK Theme was inspired by various dark themes in the VS Code ecosystem, with a focus on creating a true black background experience optimized for OLED displays and night-time coding with a rainbow effect (I like rainbows).

 **Enjoy coding in the dark!**